adriangonz/kubeedge-talk/README.md

 We've included a simple [Helm](https://helm.sh/) chart that installs `cloudcore`, the cloud-side component of KubeEdge, exposing the ports `10000` and `10002` used to sync with the edge-side.
 If you've got Helm installed, it should be enough to run:

-> Make sure you are pointing to your local Kind cluster!
+> :warning: Make sure you are pointing to your local Kind cluster!

 ```python